sultanadika/football-shop/README.md

 🔑 1.
 Project Configuration

-It defines key configurations like:
+Defines key configurations such as:

-INSTALLED_APPS → active apps in the project (e.g., main, django.contrib.admin).
+- INSTALLED_APPS → active apps in the project (e.g., main, django.contrib.admin).

-MIDDLEWARE → layers that process requests and responses
+- MIDDLEWARE → layers that process requests and responses

-ROOT_URLCONF → tells Django which urls.py file to use. (in this case i used 'football_shop.urls')
+- ROOT_URLCONF → tells Django which urls.py file to use. (in this case i used 'football_shop.urls')

+2. Database Settings

+- Located in the DATABASES dictionary.
+- Defines which database you’re using (SQLite, PostgreSQL, MySQL, etc.).

+3.